gonnavis/co-share/examples/content/counter.md

 ## View and Interaction

-Let's move on, and show see how we can interact and show the store.
+Let's move on and show see how we can interact and show the Store.

 We will use react to show the current value and invoke the `increase` **Action** via a button.

-We assume, you are a little familiar with `react`.
+We assume you are a little familiar with `react`.

 The only `react` specific code `co-share` offers is the `useStoreSubscription` hook.
-This hook allows you to specify the path to the **Store** you want to subscribe to, the time to wait after retrying the subscription when something failes, and how to create the requested store from the retruned parameters.
+This hook allows you to specify the path to the **Store** you want to subscribe to, the time to wait after retrying the subscription when something fails, and how to create the requested Store from the returned parameters.

 ```typescript
 const store = useStoreSubscription("counter", 1000, (value: number) => new CounterStore(value))
 ```

-We can now access the store inside the react code freely.
+We can now access the Store inside the react code freely.
 So let's use the state from `zustand`.

 ```typescript